 Reaching More Platforms

 .NET MAUI officially supports MacOS, Apple’s desktop operating system.
 This is more important than it sounds: not only does it mean that our applications will run on MacOS, but it opens up a new market share and more business opportunities.
 And I’m not just talking about Mac.

 In recent years web technologies have been gaining market share and the answer is very simple: all the usual operating systems (IOS, Android, Windows, and MacOS) can access the services offered by such software through a browser. .NET MAUI opens the possibility to reach all the customers reached by the web with the advantages of native applications; in this way, it is an interesting alternative and very much to consider when choosing a technology for our next project.

 When doing a complete analysis of .NET MAUI, we have to talk about the disadvantages.
 First of all, it is a new product that has just been released and, although the released version is stable, some essential controls such as maps are still missing.
 Although they are upcoming in the roadmap, they are not available as I write this post.

 Sometimes, creating shared interfaces for mobile and desktop can be complex, because they are different worlds.
 MAUI is designed to achieve this, but sometimes creating interfaces for desktop and mobile, with user interactions, is more difficult than creating them separately.

 There are several applications available made with .NET MAUI that we can use to orient ourselves, see best practices and observe how the platform works.

 A few months ago the GA version of .NET MAUI was officially presented and, along with it, an application in whose development Plain Concepts has collaborated.
 I leave you a link to this app and others made with the platform.
-You also have available other sample applications, both official and made by the community:
+You also have available other .NET MAUI examples, both official and made by the community: